owncloud/cdperf/packages/k6-tests/src/values/env.md

 not every platform supports every container type.
 This option can be used to decide which type of container is used

 * default value for ownCloudInfiniteScale: `space`
-* default value for ownCloudServer and nextcloud: `directory`
 * `export SEED_CONTAINER_TYPE=space`
 * `export SEED_CONTAINER_TYPE=directory`